 1) Watch these three short videos (then check out the other selected videos in CESJ’s video gallery):

 2) Read CESJ’s Core Values.
 If they make sense to you, then you already understand much of the philosophy and principles of what we call the “Just Third Way.”
-CESJ’s Code of Ethics remind each of us as members how we should treat each other in working together for social and economic justice.
+CESJ’s Code of Ethics reminds each of us as members how we should treat each other in working together for social and economic justice.